 … is a marksman’s bullet.
 But the second fastest is the tip of a fencer’s blade.
 This video by nationally ranked fencer Holly Buechel starts out at full speed and then slows the action down so you can appreciate the grace and skill.

-on their bronze medal in the 2012 Olympics.
-This video of the bronze medal match is almost an hour long.
-To see the exciting final bout, skip to the 48 minute 30 second mark.
+This video of the bronze medal match is 56 minutes long.
+To see the exciting final three bouts, skip to the 34 minute 40 second mark.
+To see the deciding final bout, skip to the 48 minute 30 second mark.

-If you (or your son or daughter) will be attending Pope this school year and are interested in joining the club, continue to see what’s involved.
+If you (or your son or daughter) will be attending Pope this school year and are interested in joining the club, click here to see what’s involved.